Justice and Empowerment Advocacy

-“Organizing Sustainability: Empowerment and Justice in Environmental Advocacy” is an 8 week course introducing the basics of community organizing for sustainability and environmental justice starting in late September.
+“Organizing Sustainability: Empowerment and Justice in Environmental Advocacy” is an 8 week course introducing the basics of community organizing for sustainability and environmental justice in the Fall and Winter semesters.
 It is open to students, community members, and others interested in environmental advocacy.

 In this module, students will get to know each other, and be introduced to the concept of Sustainability within a community organizing framework through a variety of games and activities.
 This module will set the stage for the rest of the program and empower students to take responsibility for themselves and each other throughout the duration of the program.